 Mistake #11: Not Running Your Business Like a Business

-Once you sign on the dotted line and make an investment.
-You’re in business for yourself (but not by yourself).
+Once you sign on the dotted line and make an investment in this industry, you’re in business for yourself (but not by yourself).

-If you want to make money, $500 per month, $5,000 per month, or $50,000 per month, then you’ve got to treat your business like a business and not like a hobby.
+If you want to make any real money ($500 per month, $5,000 per month, or $50,000 per month), then you’ve got to treat your business like a business and not like a hobby.

 Set up some times you are going to “work” the business and then go to work during that time.